Skip to content

 2. Document Classification

 Before validating a document, you must identify it.
-A proof of address can be a utility bill, a bank statement, a tax notice, or an employer attestation.
+A proof of address can be a utility bill, a bank statement, a rates notice, or a statutory declaration.
 Each has different validity rules, different fields to extract, and different verification logic.
 The system must classify every incoming document against the expected types -- including types it has never encountered before.

 3. Business Rule Engine